 If management fails to address these national issues, developing a communication strategy would be a meaningless practice because harmonious working relationships are non-existent.

 Gossiping and rumors create a rivalry between team members and colleagues.
-Gossiping may be viewed as a past time for others, but the truth of the matter, it only makes matters worse.
+Gossiping may be viewed as a pastime for others, but the truth of the matter, it only makes matters worse.
 Bonds are broken and not easily repaired.

 5. Diversification of timelines and work processes